Ndathi/Butterfly/README.md

-# Butterfly
+# Catapilla
 Butterfly Project
-This is a coolection of images that I consider breathtaking
+This are the stages that butterfly goes through